hlh87/l-system-exp/README.md

 Click to draw, hold to keep the drawing filled with color, release to fill the drawing with white.

-Here are some screenshots of the various L-systems:
+Here are some screenshots of the various L-systems (whose patterns were alternatively based off of Wikipedia articles and eyeballed:

 ![Lichtenberg Figure](/sampleImages/LSysLinden.png)